lihaoyi/autowire/readme.md

 [error]                 ^
 ```

-- Similarly, since Autowire RPC calls are (at least superficially) just method calls, things like "find usages", IDE-renaming, and other such tools all work flawlessly across these calls.
+- Similarly, since Autowire RPC calls are (at least superficially) just method calls, things like find-usages, rename-all, and other such tools all work flawlessly across these calls.

 - Autowire deals directly with `Future`s; this means that it plays nicely with the rest of the Scala ecosystem, including tools such as `async` and `await`, while making it much easier for future developers to reason about than callback soup.